// Features

 POST /chat/api/{chatId}/branch

-Creates a new branch forked from the current active branch.
+Creates a new branch forked from the specified (or active) branch.
+Returns HTTP 201 Created on success.

 Request Body